 Notes for editors

-1. Images from the Heliospheric Imagers on STEREO can be found at www.stereo.rl.ac.uk
+- Images from the Heliospheric Imagers on STEREO can be found on the STEREO website.

-3. Professor Richard Harrison is Head of the Space Physics Division within STFC RAL Space.
+- Professor Richard Harrison is Head of the Space Physics Division within STFC RAL Space.
 He is HELCATS Project Coordinator and also the Principal Investigator for the Heliospheric Imagers aboard the two NASA STEREO spacecraft.
-Images and more information can be found at www.stereo.rl.ac.uk

 STFC operates or hosts world class experimental facilities including in the UK the ISIS pulsed neutron source, the Central Laser Facility, and LOFAR, and is also the majority shareholder in Diamond Light Source Ltd.